01 of 08

 FEVE Narrow-Gauge Railway

-One of the most unique things... about train travel in north-west Spain is the FEVE narrow gauge railway.
+One of the most unique things about train travel in north-west Spain is the FEVE narrow gauge railway.
 It starts in Ferrol, on the north coast of Galicia, and ends in Oviedo.
-It largely traces the coast, offering fantastic views of the rias (sunken valleys that are reminiscent of Norwegian fjords).
+The route follows along the coast, offering fantastic views of the rias (sunken valleys that are reminiscent of Norwegian fjords).

-When I was in A Coruña and wanted to visit the Playa de las Catedrales, said to be the most beautiful beach in Spain, taking a bus to Ferrol and a FEVE train to the beach was the quickest and cheapest way to make the journey.
+If you are in A Coruña and want to visit the Playa de las Catedrales, said to be the most beautiful beach in Spain, taking a bus to Ferrol and a FEVE train to the beach is the quickest and cheapest way to make the journey.

 Be aware that the train service is very slow.
 Check train times at RENFE FEVE.
-Buy tickets in person at the station (these trains never fill up).
+Buy tickets in person at the station.

-Like many cities in Spain, Oviedo has a suburban rail service, known as Cercanias.
-Asturias is a small region, so this rail service can conveniently connect all three major Asturian cities - Oviedo, Gijon and Aviles.
+Like many cities in Spain, Oviedo has a suburban rail service, Cercanias.
+Asturias is a small region, so this rail service can conveniently connect all three major Asturian cities—Oviedo, Gijon and Aviles.
 Check train times at the Cercanias Asturias website, but buy your tickets at the station.Continue to 8 of 8 below.

 08 of 08